Eagle Hill School: Greenwich school

-260 students attend Eagle Hill School in Greenwich, Connecticut, who are in grades K-10, and have mild language-processing disabilities.
-The school consists of 75 teachers, and a student to teacher ratio of approximately 4 to 1.
+Eagle Hill School in Greenwich, Connecticut, enrolls approximately 260 students in grades K-10 who have language-based learning differences.
+The school consists of 75 teachers and a student-to-teacher ratio of approximately 4:1.
 While the Lower School serves elementary school students, the Upper School educates middle and junior high school students.

 Founded in 1975, the school is accredited by the Connecticut State Department of Education and Connecticut Association of Independent Schools.
 They accept students from Fairfield and Westchester counties, as well as from Manhattan in its day program, and children from the tri-state areas of Connecticut, New York, and New Jersey in its five-day boarding program.

-It is also a school for students with learning disabilities.

 Notable alumni include the actress Julia Garner (born 1994).

 Southport School

 The Southport School, previously known as Eagle Hill Southport School (EHSS), is a co-educational day school in Southport village, Connecticut, enrolling children aged 6 to 15.
-It was set up in 1985 by a group of educators from the Eagle Hill-Greenwich School, including the founding headmaster, Len Tavormina.
+It was founded in 1984 by a group of educators from the Eagle Hill-Greenwich School, including the founding headmaster, Len Tavormina.
 EHSS is in the former Pequot School Building on the same site where Southport's elementary school and community center have stood since 1855.
 The brick building was erected in 1918, replacing an older wooden structure.
 Closed as a school in 1972, the building was later acquired by the Southport Conservancy as a landmark.
 The year 1985 saw its rebirth as a school when it was leased to EHSS under the direction of headmaster Len Tavormina.
 EHSS holds a 99-year lease on the building.

 Tavormina retired in 2013, making way for EHSS' second headmaster, Ben Powers.
 Since his arrival, EHSS launched an updated middle school program for sixth, seventh, and eighth graders; focused on incorporating assistive technology into the program; integrated a speech and language pathologist into the program; and instituted an executive function coaching model.
 All of the staff is trained and accredited in the Orton-Gillingham approach.

 In November 2017, the school changed its name to the Southport School.